Industry News

 Approaching an Investigation From a Timeline Perspective

 There are several ways to approach an investigation from a timeline perspective.
-In AXIOM, you could always transition directly to the timeline view and begin to filter based on artifact type, but the sheer volume of artifacts presented in Timeline can be overwhelming without further context.
+In Axiom, you could always transition directly to the timeline view and begin to filter based on artifact type, but the sheer volume of artifacts presented in Timeline can be overwhelming without further context.

-The absolute and relative time filtering capabilities in AXIOM provide great flexibility.
+The absolute and relative time filtering capabilities in Axiom provide great flexibility.
 Perhaps you have information on a case indicating activity of interest during business hours of a certain week.
-Using the absolute time filtering capabilities within AXIOM, you can quickly get to the artifacts of interest in that case.
+Using the absolute time filtering capabilities within Axiom, you can quickly get to the artifacts of interest in that case.

 A screenshot showing the absolute and relative time filters in the Timeline view of Magnet AXIOM and AXIOM Cyber.